typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

 ### ConductR Core Configuration

-Here is the entire configuration for ConductR Core in Standalone mode.
+Here is the entire configuration for ConductR Core when running in Standalone mode.

 ```
 akka {